energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 		& - \mathit{Power}_{u,i}
 	\end{align}

-The same applies to the downwards secondary reserve capability, with an additional term to take into account the downard reserve capability of pumping storage units:
+The same applies to the downwards secondary reserve capability, with an additional term to take into account the downard reserve capability of storage units:

 .. math::
 	\begin{align}